RSTeller: Scaling Up Visual Language Modeling in Remote Sensing with Rich Linguistic Semantics from Openly Available Data and Large Language Models: Experiments

 \subsection{Data}

-The training data utilized in our experiments consists of three distinct groups: the RSTeller dataset, the SkyScript \citep{wang2024skyscript} dataset, and the LAION-10M dataset, which is a subset of the LAION-400M \citep{schuhmann2021laion}.
-The detailed information is provided in Table \ref{tab: datasets for exps} and explained below.
+The training data utilized in our experiments consist of three distinct groups: the RSTeller dataset, the SkyScript \citep{wang2024skyscript} dataset, and the LAION-10M dataset, which is a subset of the LAION-400M \citep{schuhmann2021laion}.
+The detailed information is provided in Table \ref{tab: datasets for exps} and is explained below.

-The RSTeller dataset, which we propose, consists of approximately 2.5 million image-text pairs.
-There are more than two captions for one image patch in this dataset.
+The RSTeller dataset, which we propose, consists of approximately 2.6 million image-text pairs.
+There are two captions for one image patch in this dataset.
 To ensure clarity and prevent redundancy during the training of the CLIP model, each image patch appears only once in a training batch.
 We implement a sampling strategy where image patches for training batches are selected first, followed by a random selection of captions for these images.
-Both raw and augmented captions have an equal probability of 50\% of being chosen for training.

-The SkyScript dataset, similarly sourced from OSM and GEE, enriches our training with an additional 2.5 million image-text pairs.
+The SkyScript dataset, similarly sourced from OSM and GEE, enriches our training with an additional 2.6 million image-text pairs.
 Each image in this dataset is uniquely associated with one caption.
-This dataset is integral to augmenting the RS domain knowledge and is merged with the RSTeller dataset to foster a robust study of the relation between model performance and domain data scale in our first experiment.
+This dataset is integral to augmenting the RS domain knowledge and is merged with the RSTeller dataset to foster a robust study of the relation between model performance and domain data scale in our last experiment.

 Lastly, the LAION-10M dataset represents a selective download from the LAION-400M dataset's metadata.
 Despite some inaccessible URLs, approximately 10 million image-text pairs were compiled.
 This dataset functions as a supplementary component in our experiments, providing a diverse common knowledge base that aids in preventing catastrophic forgetting and reduces the risk of the model overfitting to specific domain data.
 This dataset is used across all the experiments as a regulatory fraction of model training.